Points vs. cash back: Which is right for you?

 How to redeem credit card cash back rewards

-Cash back rewards can add up over time, although you may need to earn a certain amount in rewards before you can redeem them.
-When you’re ready, you can redeem your rewards a few different ways, including:
+Cash back rewards can add up over time.
+When you’re ready, you might be able to redeem your rewards in a few different ways:

-- Paper check or direct deposit: This arrives in the mail or in your checking or savings account.
-Then you can use it how you’d like.
-Keep in mind, you may need to have an account with the card issuer for a direct deposit.
+Paper check or direct deposit: This arrives in the mail or in your checking or savings account.
+Then you can use it however you’d like.
+Keep in mind that you may need to have an account with the card issuer for a direct deposit.

-- Statement credit: This option lets you apply your cash back rewards directly to your credit card account as a statement credit to lower the balance.
+Statement credit: You could apply your cash back rewards directly to your credit card account as a statement credit to lower the balance.

-- Gift cards: Some card issuers let you redeem your cash back rewards in the form of gift cards to popular stores, restaurants and more.
+Gift cards: Some card issuers let you redeem your cash back rewards in the form of gift cards at popular stores, restaurants and more.

-How you cash in on your rewards depends on your needs and what your card offers.
+How you cash in your rewards depends on your needs and what your card offers.

-Cash back credit cards can have many of the same advantages as other cards—like protection against fraud and digital tools to help you keep track of your finances.
-And over time, if you use your credit card responsibly, you can build or rebuild your credit history and improve your credit score, as you can with any credit card.
+Cash back credit cards can have many of the same advantages as other cards—like protection against unauthorized charges and digital tools to help you keep track of your finances.
+And over time, if you use your credit card responsibly, you can build your credit and improve your credit scores.

-If you can earn cash back rewards too, it can be a nice perk.
-Some cash back credit cards offer an early spending bonus.
+Earning cash back rewards can be a nice perk.
+And some cash back credit cards offer an early spending bonus.
 That means if you spend a certain amount in a specific time frame, you could earn an extra cash bonus—on top of the card’s standard cash back rewards.

-Some cash back cards may even offer low or 0% introductory APRs.
+Some cash back cards may even offer low or 0% introductory annual percentage rates (APRs).
 This can be helpful if you want to make a big purchase, since you’ll have more time to pay it off with minimal—or no—interest.

 You can also find cash back card options that have no annual fees.